-The dates of Full Term in 2020/21 are as follows:
+The dates of Full Term in 2022/23 are as follows:

-Michaelmas Term 2020 11 October to 5 December
+Michaelmas Term 2022 9 October to 3 December

-Hilary Term 2021 17 January to 13 March
+Hilary Term 2023 15 January to 11 March

-Trinity Term 2021 25 April to 19 June
+Trinity Term 2023 23 April to 17 June

-Closure periods: the College closes for the Christmas break (23 December - 3 January) and the Easter public holidays (2 - 5 April).
+Closure periods: the College closes for the Christmas break (22 December - 2 January) and the Easter public holidays (7 - 10 April).

 Undergraduates must arrive by noon of the Thursday before Full Term (Thursday of Noughth Week).
 The Friday and Saturday are reserved for meetings with Tutors and - after your first term in your first year - Collections (i.e. College exams, see B.4.4 below for more details).
 In Michaelmas Term, Freshers are normally expected to arrive on Monday of Noughth Week for 'Freshers' Week', a programme of events designed to introduce you to College and University life.
-In 2020, special induction and orientation arrangements are expected to apply which may mean that this arrival date is varied.
-Please note that guests are not permitted during Freshers Week but may be invited at other times.